Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ![push](.attachments/git-basics/pr04.png)

-Once all required reviewers approve your pull request (PR) and the PR meets all branch policy requirements, you can merge your changes into the target branch and complete the PR.
-Or if you decide not to proceed with the changes in the PR, you can abandon the PR.
+Once all required reviewers approve your pull request (PR) and the PR meets all branch policy requirements, you have two options:
+- You can merge your changes into the target branch and complete the PR.
+- **OR** if you decide not to proceed with the changes in the PR, you can abandon the PR.

 ![push](.attachments/git-basics/pr03.png)

-To merge your changes into the target branch, click Complete
+To merge your changes into the target branch, click **Complete**

 ![push](.attachments/git-basics/pr05.png)